-The Committee of the Ashford Allotment Society is made up of the usual people, like a Treasurer, Secretary, Chairwoman and so on, plus a representative from each site – in an ideal world.
+The Committee of the Ashford Allotment Society is made up of roles including a Treasurer, Secretary, Chairwoman plus a representative from each site.

 The role of the Rep is to represent the plotholders to the council, and to act as a point of liaison.
 They are not there to represent the council to the plotholders.
 At times they have a diplomatic role, when plotholders are in breach of the regulations for example, but they are still formally the representative of the plotholder.

 The tasks of the Rep are to show prospective tenants the available plots, put notices up when necessary, help the judges find the best plots for the annual Best Plot competition, and to represent their site at the Committee Meetings of the Society and at the Annual General Meeting.
-That is three meetings in total a year.
 The Rep is usually the person who lobbies the council when something needs to be done, and they should be the first person a plotholder turns to for advice.

 Perhaps you could spare a little time to play an important role in shaping the way Ashford’s allotments are run and provide a valuable line of communication between your fellow plot holders and the council?
 Reps have an active role on the allotment society committee, who in turn support the reps in looking after their site in partnership with Ashford Borough Council.